Master race: Hierarchy

-'Master race' in the United States
+"Master race" in the United States

+Origins and context

-In the United States, the concept of 'master race' arose within the context of master-slave race relations in the slavery-based society of historical America – particularly in the South in the mid-19th century.
+In the United States, the concept of 'master race' arose within the context of master–slave race relations in the slavery-based society of historical America – particularly in the South in the mid-19th century.
 It was based upon both the experience of slavery and the pseudo-scientific justifications for racial slavery, but also on the relations between whites in the South and North, particularly during the American Civil War.

+First occurrences

 Benjamin W. Leigh, representing Virginia in the United States Senate, said in a speech of January 19, 1836:

 There has been in Virginia as earnest a desire to abolish slavery as exists any where at this day.
 It commenced with the Revolution, and many of our ablest and most influential men were active in recommending it, and in devising plans for the accomplishment of it.
 The Legislature encouraged and facilitated emancipation by the owners, and many slaves were so emancipated.
 The leaning of the courts of justice was always in favorem libertatis.
 This disposition continued until the impracticability of effecting a general emancipation, without incalculable mischief to the master race, and danger of utter destruction to the other, and the evils consequent on partial emancipations, became too obvious to the Legislature, and to the great majority of the people, to be longer disregarded.

 The Oxford English Dictionary records that William J. Grayson used the phrase "master race" in his poem The Hireling and the Slave (1855):